Tour Guide

 What is the entrance fee for Machu Picchu?

-Entry ticket: S/152 ($41) foreign adults — must be purchased online in advance with timed entry.
-Machu Picchu + Huayna Picchu: S/200 ($54) — sells out fastest.
+Entry ticket: S/152 ($41) foreign adults, S/77 ($21) foreign students and children — must be purchased online in advance with a fixed date, circuit, and time.
+Machu Picchu + Huayna Picchu or + Machu Picchu Mountain: S/200 (~$54) — sells out fastest.

 How far in advance should visitors book tickets for Machu Picchu?